-Nouveau Monde Announces Significant Milestone To Commercialise Its Value-added And Sustainable Battery-grade Anode Graphite Material
+Nouveau Monde Announces Significant Milestone to Commercialise its Value-Added and Sustainable Battery-Grade Anode Graphite Material

 - Nouveau Monde’s high-purity graphite products will target high-growth markets such as lithium-ion batteries, fuel cells, and 5G heat dissipation foils.

-MONTREAL, CANADA, October 27, 2020 - Nouveau Monde Graphite ("Nouveau Monde" or the "Company") (TSXV: NOU; OTCQX: NMGRF; Frankfurt: NM9) is pleased to announce a five-year agreement with Olin Corporation which covers the commercial space for operations, site services and the supply of certain raw materials to implement the Company's proprietary thermochemical purification operations.
+MONTREAL, Oct.
+27, 2020 -- Nouveau Monde Graphite (“Nouveau Monde” or the “Company”) (TSXV: NOU; OTCQX: NMGRF; Frankfurt: NM9) is pleased to announce a five-year agreement with Olin Corporation, whom will collaborate at arms length with the Company, and which will provide the commercial space for operations, site services and the supply of certain raw materials in order to support Nouveau Monde in the implementation of the Company’s proprietary thermochemical purification operations.

-Nouveau Monde will construct two pilot commercial-scale purification furnaces within Olin's existing facility in the Bécancour industrial park.
-The project is advanced with a CAPEX envelop nearing $C15 million; plant commissioning is scheduled for mid-2021.
+Nouveau Monde will construct two pilot commercial-scale purification furnaces within Olin’s existing facility in the B?cancour industrial park.
+The project is advanced with a CAPEX envelop nearing $C15 million which includes all fees payable to Olin under the commercial agreement; plant commissioning is scheduled for mid-2021.
 Following an initial optimisation phase, the Company expects to generate positive free operating cash flow from the production of purified advanced materials.
 By investing in this purification development, Nouveau Monde is ensuring that it is best-placed to capture the higher margins attributable to anode material and other high-purity products.

 Eric Desaulniers, President and Chief Executive Officer of Nouveau Monde, stated: “After four years of technological development, modelling and lab tests with the best universities, engineering firms and international experts, we are enthusiastic at developing our first commercial-scale purification capacity with the support of one of the most respected chemical company in the world.
 We have found in Olin, a leading supplier driven by the same values of safety, innovation and environmental stewardship.”

-Nouveau Monde has received C$7.6 million of non-refundable financial assistance from Canadian and Québec Governments (previously announced on August 20, 2019 and April 29, 2020), which recognise the project's potential and again demonstrates the attractiveness of operating in a Tier-1 jurisdiction such as Québec.
+Nouveau Monde has received C$7.6 million of non-refundable financial assistance from Canadian and Qu?bec Governments (previously announced on August 20, 2019 and April 29, 2020), which recognise the project’s potential and again demonstrates the attractiveness of operating in a Tier-1 jurisdiction such as Qu?bec.

 Following completion of a feasibility study in 2021 for the commercial-scale operations, the Company plans to launch permitting and construction as early as 2022.
 Nouveau Monde targets, with its modular approach, 40,000 tpa production of anode material for the initial phase, with the option to reach 100,000 tpa of conversion capacity as demand increases in the battery and speciality markets.
 The Company’s commercial plant will be carbon-neutral and repurpose co-products from its operation, bringing to market a truly sustainable product.